 The RMI and RMI/SMA standards detail a variety of requirements intended to keep operators safe while traversing the stairs, such as:

-Looking for more details about safe stair design for elevated work platforms?
-Download a free copy of the RMI/SMA ANSI MH32.1-2018: Stairs, Ladders, and Open-Edge Guards for Use with Material Handling Structures specification, here.
+Download a copy of the RMI/SMA ANSI MH32.1-2018: Stairs, Ladders, and Open-Edge Guards for Use with Material Handling Structures specification, here.